freeCodeCamp/chapter/CONTRIBUTING.md

 We use [GraphQL](https://graphql.org/) to define the API structure of the application.

-See the "Docs" and "Schema" tabs on the right side of the [GraphQL Playground](https://chapter-server.herokuapp.com/graphql), or locally at http://localhost:5000/graphql for full API documentation.
+The GraphQL Playground has "Docs" and "Schema" tabs on the right side of the page.
+You can see them:
+* If you are already [**Running the Application**](#running-the-application) at http://localhost:5000/graphql
+* If you don't have a running ap by visiting [GraphQL Playground](https://chapter-server.herokuapp.com/graphql).
+(Note, this is a free-tier of Heroku.
+Hit refresh every minute or two if the page fails to load and it should eventually "wake" the server.)

 ## Database